In this article, we will learn how to enable password-less login on Linux using ssh key.

 Copy public key to remote server

-There are two parts for this.
+There are two purpose for ssh-copy-id command.

 - Append the content of ~/.ssh/id_rsa.pub into the ~/.ssh/authorized_keys file on the server-side.